Procountable groups are not classifiable by countable structures: Introduction

 By a result of Rosendal (see \cite[Theorem 8.4.2]{GaoBook}), $E_1$ is Borel reducible to $\ell_\infty$, and thus $\ell_\infty$ is not Borel reducible to the orbit equivalence relation of any Borel action of a Polish group.
 The following is the main result of this paper.

 \begin{theorem} Fix an odd prime $p$.
-The equivalence relation $\ell_\infty$ is Borel reducible to the topological isomorphism relation on 2-nilpotent procountable groups of exponent $p$.
-Consequently, the topological isomorphism relation on such procountable groups is not Borel reducible to any orbit equivalence relation induced by a Borel action of a Polish group.
+The equivalence relation $\ell_\infty$ is Borel reducible to the topological isomorphism relation on procountable groups.
+Consequently, the topological isomorphism relation on procountable groups is not Borel reducible to any orbit equivalence relation induced by a Borel action of a Polish group.
 In particular, it is not Borel reducible to GI. \end{theorem}

 It is known that being Borel reducible to GI is equivalent to being below the orbit equivalence relation of a Borel action of $\S$, which is also equivalent to being classifiable by some sort of countable structures.
 It follows from our main theorem that the topological isomorphism of procountable groups is not classifiable by countable structures.